danh21/STM32_Projects/README.md

 # Description
 - All projects related to STM32F407 uC, include programming using HAL and register programming.
 - In each project, readme.doc describes setup to test project
+- Always open 0_base_HAL as base project.
+Register projects include libraries from this project.

 ### Software
 - STM32CubeIDE